Blog

 Directional microphones generally respond to the pressure gradient of a sound source.

-Figure-8 microphones rely purely on the pressure-gradient principle and are therefore the most influenced by the proximity effect.
+Figure-8 microphones rely purely on the pressure-gradient principle; therefore, they are most influenced by the proximity effect.

-Cardioid microphones rely on a combination of pressure gradient and pressure operated principles and are therefore somewhat less influenced by the proximity effect.
+Cardioid microphones rely on a combination of pressure gradient and pressure-operated principles and are, therefore, somewhat less influenced by the proximity effect in direct comparison.

 The pressure gradient principle also relates closely to the particle velocity of air, while the pressure operated principle relates to changes in sound pressure.

-Wind and wind noise effects typically involve fluctuations of particle velocity and microphones that operate purely with a pressure gradient principle are more sensitive to this, while microphones which operate mostly with a pressure-operated principle are less affected.
+Wind and wind noise effects typically involve fluctuations of particle velocity, and microphones that operate purely with a pressure gradient principle are more sensitive to this, while microphones that operate primarily with a pressure-operated principle are less affected.

-One way to combat the effects of wind noise is to try to reduce the particle velocity of air near to the microphone - for this reason, placing windshields and pop-filters on microphones can reduce the effects of wind and vocal plosives.
-They are reducing the movement of air close to the microphone capsule, improving the quality of your recordings.
+One way to combat the effects of wind noise is to reduce the particle velocity of air getting to the microphone with windshields and pop filters.
+They reduce the movement of air close to the microphone capsule, improving the quality of your recordings.